Vichy France: Collaboration with Nazi Germany

 Historians distinguish between state collaboration followed by the Vichy regime, and "collaborationists", who were private French citizens eager to collaborate with Germany and who pushed towards a radicalisation of the regime.
-Pétainistes, on the other hand, were direct supporters of Marshal Pétain rather than of Germany (although they accepted Pétain's state collaboration).
-State collaboration was sealed by the Montoire (Loir-et-Cher) interview in Hitler's train on 24 October 1940, during which Pétain and Hitler shook hands and agreed on co-operation between the two states.
-Organized by Pierre Laval, a strong proponent of collaboration, the interview and the handshake were photographed and exploited by Nazi propaganda to gain the support of the civilian population.
+Pétainistes, on the other hand, were direct supporters of Marshal Pétain rather than Germany.
+State collaboration was sealed by the Montoire meeting on Hitler's train on 24 October 1940, during which Pétain and Hitler shook handshakes agreed on co-operation between the two states.
+Organized by Pierre Laval, a proponent of collaboration, the handshake was photographed and exploited by Nazi propaganda to gain the support of the population.
 On 30 October 1940, Pétain made state collaboration official, declaring on the radio: "I enter today on the path of collaboration."
 (Note: French: Pétain: "J'entre aujourd'hui dans la voie de la collaboration.")
-On 22 June 1942, Laval declared that he was "hoping for the victory of Germany".
+In June 1942, Laval declared that he was "hoping for the victory of Germany".
 The sincere desire to collaborate did not stop the Vichy government from organizing the arrest and even sometimes the execution of German spies entering the Vichy zone.

 The composition and policies of the Vichy cabinet were mixed.
-Many Vichy officials, such as Pétain, were reactionaries who felt that France's unfortunate fate was a result of its republican character and the actions of its left-wing governments of the 1930s, in particular of the Popular Front (1936–1938) led by Léon Blum.
-Charles Maurras, a monarchist writer and founder of the Action Française movement, judged that Pétain's accession to power was, in that respect, a "divine surprise", and many people of his persuasion believed it preferable to have an authoritarian government similar to that of Francisco Franco's Spain, even if under Germany's yoke, than to have a republican government.
+Many Vichy officials, such as Pétain, were reactionaries who felt that France's unfortunate fate was a result of its republican character and left-wing governments of the 1930s, in particular of the Popular Front.
+Charles Maurras, a monarchist writer and founder of the Action Française movement, judged that Pétain's accession to power was, in that respect, a "divine surprise", and many people of his persuasion believed it preferable to have an authoritarian government similar to that of Francisco Franco's Spain, even if under Germany's yoke, than a republican government.
 Others, like Joseph Darnand, were strong anti-Semites and overt Nazi sympathizers.
 A number of these joined the units of the Légion des Volontaires Français contre le Bolchévisme (Legion of French Volunteers Against Bolshevism) fighting on the Eastern Front, later becoming the SS Charlemagne Division.